nemu bacaan menarik yang ditulis oleh sesedokter yg berkecimpung di kesehatan wanita

 I say “in your particular case” because your reason may be different than someone else’s reason.
 That’s why there are so many different natural treatments, and that’s why only some of them will work for you.

+Tip: Don’t be too quick to accept a PCOS diagnosis.
+Proper diagnosis requires a blood test that shows high testosterone or other male hormones like androstenedione or DHEA.
+Never accept a diagnosis that was made by ultrasound alone.
+Please read The Surprising Truth About PCOS.
+4 Types of PCOS 1) Insulin-Resistant PCOS This is the classic type of PCOS, and by far the most common.
+High insulin and leptin impede ovulation and stimulate the ovaries to make testosterone.
+Insulin resistance is caused by sugar, obesity, smoking, trans fat, and environmental toxins.
 Is this you?
 You have been told that you are borderline diabetic, or you had an abnormal glucose tolerance test.
 You probably have elevated insulin, and you may also have elevated LH (luteinizing hormone).
 You are probably overweight, although you may be normal weight.
 Normal-weight insulin-resistance can occur in the years following dieting or eating disorder.

 Treatment ideas: You need to quit sugar and/or lose weight.
 Please also consider intermittent fasting, which works well to improve insulin sensitivity.
 Best supplements for insulin resistance are magnesium, lipoic acid, inositol, and berberine.
 The Pill is not a treatment for this type (or any type) of PCOS because it impairs insulin sensitivity.
 Improvement for Type 1 PCOS is slow and gradual over 6-9 months.
 Please see my Insulin Resistance post.
+2) Pill-Induced PCOS or Post-Pill PCOS The birth control Pill suppresses ovulation.
+For most women that is a temporary effect, and ovulation will usually resume fairly soon after the Pill is stopped.
+But for some women, ovulation-suppression can persist for months or even years.
+During that time, it is not unusual to be given the diagnosis of

 Is this you?
 You had regular periods before starting the Pill, although you may have had acne.
 You probably now have elevated LH on blood test, although you may have normal LH, and high-normal prolactin.

-Treatment ideas: If your LH is elevated, the best herbal treatment is Peony & Licorice combination (see my book for more information).
+If your LH is elevated, the best herbal treatment is Peony & Licorice combination (see my book for more information).
 If your prolactin is high-normal, then the best herbal treatment is Vitex (also called chaste tree or chaste berry).
 Do not use Vitex if your LH is elevated.
 Vitex stimulates LH so it will make things worse.
 Indeed, many of my PCOS patients report feeling worse on Vitex.
 See my Vitex post.

 Both Peony and Vitex work on your pituitary-ovarian axis, and they are powerful herbs.
 I recommend you do not use them too soon or for too long.
 Do not take them if you are a teenager, or if you have just come of the Pill.
 Give yourself at least 3-4 months off the Pill.
 Peony and Vitex should not be used for more than 10 months in a row.
 They should not need to be used that way.
 If they are the right herbs, they will work fairly quickly (within 3-4 months).
 And then, your periods should stay regular after you stop the herbs.
 You should not take licorice if you have high blood pressure.
 Please seek professional advice.

-Inflammation—or chronic immune activation—results from by stress, environmental toxins, intestinal permeability and inflammatory foods like gluten or A1 casein.
-Inflammation is a problem for PCOS because it impedes ovulation, disrupts hormone receptors, and stimulates adrenal androgens such DHEA and androstenedione.
+3) Inflammatory PCOS Inflammation—or chronic immune activation—results from by stress, environmental toxins, intestinal permeability and inflammatory foods like gluten or A1 casein.
+Inflammation is a problem for

 Is this you?
 You have other symptoms of immune-dysfunction such as recurring infections, headaches, joint pain or skin conditions.
 Your blood test shows inflammatory bio-markers such as vitamin D deficiency, abnormal blood count, elevated C-RP, thyroid antibodies, or gluten antibodies.
 You may have elevated DHEA or androstenedione, and a positive urine test for intestinal permeability.

-This is the ‘simpler-than-you-think’ type of PCOS.
-Fairly often (at least once per week) I encounter a PCOS patient who does not meet any of the criteria for the first 3 types of PCOS.
+PCOS.
 These are my favourite cases, because it usually means that there is one simple thing that is blocking ovulation.
-Once that single thing is addressed, this type of PCOS resolves very quickly, usually within 3-4 months.
-Common hidden-causes of PCOS include:
+Once that single thing is addressed, this type of

 – Soy, because it is anti-estrogen and can block ovulation in some women.